Sodium bicarbonate: Cooking

 When used this way on its own, without the presence of an acidic component (whether in the batter or by the use of a baking powder containing acid), only half the available CO2 is released (one CO2 molecule is formed for every two equivalents of NaHCO3).
-Additionally, in the absence of acid, thermal decomposition of sodium bicarbonate also produces sodium carbonate, which is strongly alkaline and gives the baked product a bitter, "soapy" taste and a yellow color.
-Since the reaction occurs slowly at room temperature, mixtures (cake batter, etc.) can be allowed to stand without rising until they are heated in the oven.
+Additionally, in the absence of acid, thermal decomposition of sodium bicarbonate also produces sodium carbonate, which is strongly alkaline and gives the baked product a bitter, soapy taste and a yellow color.

 Baking powder

-Baking powder, also sold for cooking, contains around 30% of bicarbonate, and various acidic ingredients which are activated by the addition of water, without the need for additional acids in the cooking medium.
+Baking powder, also sold for cooking, contains around 30% of bicarbonate, and various acidic ingredients that are activated by the addition of water, without the need for additional acids in the cooking medium.
 Many forms of baking powder contain sodium bicarbonate combined with calcium acid phosphate, sodium aluminium phosphate, or cream of tartar.
 Baking soda is alkaline; the acid used in baking powder avoids a metallic taste when the chemical change during baking creates sodium carbonate.

+Food additive

+It is often used in conjunction with other bottled water food additives to add taste.
+Its European Union E number is E500.

 Pyrotechnics

 Sodium bicarbonate is one of the main components of the common "black snake" firework.
 The effect is caused by the thermal decomposition, which produces carbon dioxide gas to produce a long snake-like ash as a combustion product of the other main component, sucrose.
-Sodium bicarbonate is also used to delay combustion reactions by releasing CO2 and H2O when heated, both of which are flame retardants.
+Sodium bicarbonate also delays combustion reactions through the release of carbon dioxide and water, both of which are flame retardants, when heated.

 Mild disinfectant

-It has weak disinfectant properties, and it may be an effective fungicide against some organisms.
-Because baking soda will absorb musty smells, it has become a reliable method for used book sellers when making books less malodorous.
+It has weak disinfectant properties and it may be an effective fungicide against some organisms.

 Fire extinguisher

 Sodium bicarbonate can be used to extinguish small grease or electrical fires by being thrown over the fire, as heating of sodium bicarbonate releases carbon dioxide.
 However, it should not be applied to fires in deep fryers; the sudden release of gas may cause the grease to splatter.
 Sodium bicarbonate is used in BC dry chemical fire extinguishers as an alternative to the more corrosive monoammonium phosphate in ABC extinguishers.
 The alkaline nature of sodium bicarbonate makes it the only dry chemical agent, besides Purple-K, that was used in large-scale fire suppression systems installed in commercial kitchens.

-Because it can act as an alkali, the agent has a mild saponification effect on hot grease, which forms a smothering, soapy foam.
+Sodium bicarbonate has several fire-extinguishing mechanisms that act simultaneously.
+It decomposes into water and carbon dioxide when heated, an endothermic reaction that deprives the fire of heat.
+In addition, it forms intermediates that can scavenge the free radicals which are responsible for the propagation of fire.
+With grease fires specifically, it also has a mild saponification effect, producing a soapy foam that can help smother the fire.